ssj018/ssj018.github.io/_posts/技术/2018-05-05-get-started-with-octavia-ingress-controller.md

 ### Prepare kubeconfig file

-Kubeconfig file is used to configure access to Kubernetes clusters.
+The kubeconfig file is used to configure access to Kubernetes clusters.
 This is a generic way of referring to configuration files in Kubernetes.
 The following commands are performed in a Kubernetes cluster created using kubeadm.

 - Install cfssl tools, which are used for generating TLS certs